 The TC seats are elected by the Active Technical Contributors (“ATC”), which are a subset of the Foundation Individual Members.
 Individual Members who committed a change to a repository under any of the official OpenStack Project Teams (as defined in Projects) over the last two 6-month release cycles are automatically considered ATC.
 Specific contributors who did not have a change recently accepted in one of the OpenStack projects but nevertheless feel their contribution to the OpenStack project is technical in nature (bug triaging not tracked in Gerrit, for example) can exceptionally apply for ATC either by sending an email to the TC chair or by being nominated by an existing ATC via email to the TC chair.
 Final approval on the exception is decided by the TC itself, and is valid one year (two elections).

 Any Foundation individual member can propose their candidacy for an available, directly-elected TC seat.
+Appendix 4 of the Foundation Bylaws describe eligibility requirements and membership constraints for the Technical Committee.

 The current TC will serve as TC until the elections in Fall 2013.
 At that point, the two TC members who still had 6 months to serve get a 6-month seat, and an election is run to determine the 11 other members.
 Candidates ranking 1st to 6th would get one-year seats, and candidates ranking 7th to 11th would get 6-month seats.
 Spring 2014 elections should see the normal renewal of 7 seats.